IBM-Cloud/ansible-collection-ibm/docs/ibm_cr_namespace.rst

 Parameters
 ----------

+  tags (False, list, None)
+    List of tags

   name (True, str, None)
-    (Required for new resource) Container Registry Namespace
+    (Required for new resource) The name of the namespace.

   resource_group_id (False, str, None)
-    Resource Group to which namespace has to be assigned
+    The ID of the resource group that the namespace will be created within.

   id (False, str, None)